History of Persian domes: Characteristics

+Persian mathemetician Abul Wafa al-Buzjani (940–998) was the first to "study the geometric constructions of ornamental patterns and the projection of these patterns onto a sphere in his treatise The book on what the artisan requires of geometric constructions (Kitab fima yahtaju ilayhi al-sani' min a'mal al-handasa)."
+He used two-dimensional drawings to illustrate how to tile a sphere using various polygons in a tessellated pattern.

+Elamite Era

+In 2007, during excavation and construction activities near the village of Jubaji in Ramhormoz County, Khuzestan Province, a royal tomb dating back to the 6th century BCE was discovered.
+The structure consists of an underground stone burial chamber oriented east–west, measuring 4.5 meters in length and 2.2 meters in width, which is accessible via a staircase on the western side.
+It is likely that a dome once covered this space.
+Tombs with similar dome (and vault) structures, dating from the 8th to the 6th centuries BCE, have also been found in Apadana at Susa.

 Achaemenid Empire

 Although they had palaces of brick and stone, the kings of Achaemenid Persia held audiences and festivals in domical tents derived from the nomadic traditions of central Asia.
 They were likely similar to the later tents of the Mongol Khans.
 Called "Heavens", these tents emphasized the cosmic significance of the divine ruler.
 They were adopted by Alexander the Great after his conquest of the empire, and the domed baldachin of Roman and Byzantine practice was presumably inspired by this association.